-The Debate Chamber in historic Old Parkland commands a superior level of authority and impeccable craftsmanship.
+The Debate Chamber in this historic building commands a superior level of authority and impeccable craftsmanship.

 It is no surprise therefore that Dalgliesh Gilpin Paxton Architects of Charlottesville, VA collaborated with Larru Leathers to design the custom leather desk insets and coasters for this historic chamber.